mist861/5542-Big-Data-Analytics/src/README.md

 ## Requirements:

-This can be ran on any Ubuntu-based Linux machine with a GUI capable of running Python.
-The following dependencies are required:
+This can be ran on any Ubuntu-based Linux or Windows machine capable of running Python.